-- 12. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
-Drain the sewage tank first so the following waste water can rinse any waste solids from the sewage drain outlet and sewer hose. - 13.
-Close dump valves and refit the dust cap onto the sewage drain outlet.

-This will inhibit rust formation on valve shafts

-and prevent entry and contamination by airborne debris, insects, and rodents.
+- 17. Completely drain the sewage and waste water holding tanks at an approved waste disposal site.
+Drain the sewage tank first so the following waste water can rinse any waste solids from the dump outlet and sewage drain hose. - 18.
+Close dump valves and refit the dust cap onto the drain outlet.
+This will inhibit rust formation on valve shafts and prevent entry and contamination by airborne debris, insects, and rodents.